bobbi-hbrown/travel-app/README.md

 The udacity travel app!
 Simply enter a city name and future date for help planning your dream trip.

+For the additional feature I chose to use the local storage option.

 To run this project in development, run:

 `node src/server/server.js